arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/speech-recognition-engine/content.md

 * Install the library on your IDE
 * Test the free demo sketch

-In the case you have a paid license and you want to unlock the full potential of the engine, you will have to do the following steps:
+In case you would like to extend the engine functionalities, you will have to purchase [a voucher on the Arduino Store](https://store.arduino.cc/speech-recognition-engine) and follow the next steps:
 * Fill in the required information on Cyberon's website
 * Get the required files and activate your license